PhantomBanditX/Sudden-Network-Slowdowns/README.md

 ### **Network Forensics**

-Reviewed network events five minutes before and after the incident to identify any outbound connections indicative of data exfiltration.
+I reviewed the DeviceProcessEvents table to identify any suspicious activity occurring around the time the port scan began.

 ```kql
 let VMName = "cyberclaw-vm";